radareorg/radare2/CONTRIBUTING.md

   and be sure to follow the CODINGSTYLE (more on this in [DEVELOPERS.md][]).
 * Submit the Pull Request(PR) on Github.
+* Prefix the PR title with `WIP:` if it's not yet ready to be merged
 * When relevant, write a test in [test/](test).

 ## Rebasing onto updated master